carlosmicames/Professional_Hubs/DEPLOYMENT.md

 1. Go to [railway.app](https://railway.app) and click "Start a New Project"
 2. Select "Deploy from GitHub repo"
 3. Choose your `Professional_Hubs` repository
-4. Railway will automatically detect the configuration from `railway.toml`
+4. Railway will automatically detect the `Dockerfile` and build the container

+**Note:** The project uses Docker for reliable builds.
+Railway will:
+- Build from the provided `Dockerfile`
+- Install all Python dependencies
+- Run database migrations automatically on startup
+- Start the Gunicorn server with Uvicorn workers

 #### 3. Add PostgreSQL Database